dianikan/LegoSetsProject/README.md

 | $50 - $100    | 697            |
 | $100 - $200   | 1458           |
 | Over $200     | 3287           |
+The table shows a clear link between price and LEGO set size: higher price generally means more pieces.
+TThis likely means bigger, more complex sets cost more.
+It might also mean smaller sets have a higher price per piece.